2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/sxc.manage.md

 The `manage` object helps you manage content, allowing you to `run(...)` [commands](xref:JsCode.Commands.Index) or to get [buttons or toolbars](xref:JsCode.Toolbars.Index).

 ## How to use
-Each content-block (usually a DNN-Module) has it's own 2sxc-controller, which also gives you a prepared manage-object to work with.
+Each content-block (usually a Dnn-Module) has it's own 2sxc-controller, which also gives you a prepared manage-object to work with.
 Here's an example

 ```html
 <a onclick='$2sxc(this).manage.run("layout")'>layout</a>